My classmates listening to my presentation on myopia control with bifocal contact lenses in GRS.

 Before starting optometry school, I had very little understanding of myopia and its etiology.
 Now, 2 years later, I’m getting ready to present my own work about a potential myopia control method that slows eye growth at this year’s ARVO conference.
 ARVO is the Association for Research in Vision and Ophthalmology.
 I am excited to participate in scientific and intellectual discussions with other graduate students, researchers, and ophthalmologists.
 I look forward to sharing the impactful and exciting research that my fellow OD/MS classmates are conducting at NECO as well!

 Stay tuned for reflections on my first ARVO experience and more information about my project in my next blog post!

-Hannah is a second year Korean American student who is originally from Rochester, NY.
+Hannah is a third year Korean American student who is originally from Rochester, NY.
 She is a 2016 graduate of Boston College, where she studied Behavioral Neuroscience and minored in Medical Humanities.
 Some of her most formative experiences at BC include volunteering weekly at a children’s hospital, traveling to Nicaragua on a service and cultural immersion trip, and studying the neurobiology of eating and eating disorders through an undergraduate research fellowship.

 Hannah's decision to pursue optometry wasn’t completely made until the summer before her senior year at BC.
 Despite this relatively late start, she believes that her Jesuit education at BC has cultivated a deep sense of social responsibility to serve communities as an optometrist, perhaps by participating in vision science research adapted towards treatments for rare ocular conditions or by providing basic eye exams to underprivileged communities in the US and Latin America.